 Time for another question in our Blogging Q&A series.
 If you missed the last few, check here.
-Today’s question is again from a Blog Life student.
-I feel like I say that every time, but they have a lot of really good questions. 🙂 She asks:

 “This may be a silly question, but when I first launch my blog, do I launch it with posts in each category already posted prelaunch or just have a welcome post and a couple of posts on the day of launch?
 Just wondering what would interest readers more in your opinion.
 Thanks for all the awesome information!”